 Suggestions

-Add specific concrete actions like 'create modules, define resources, configure providers, manage state' to improve specificity
+Add specific concrete actions such as 'create resource blocks, define variables and outputs, configure providers, structure modules' to improve specificity.

 | Dimension | Reasoning | Score |